Thomas Welsh (bishop): Bishop of Arlington

 Welsh was appointed by Paul VI as the first bishop of the newly erected Diocese of Arlington on June 4, 1974.
-He was installed on August 13 1974.
+He was installed on August 13, 1974.
 During his tenure, he established six new parishes and dedicated eleven new churches.
 He established the Office of Migration and Refugee Services in 1975 and the Family Life Bureau in 1977.
 Welsh also began the diocesan newspaper, The Arlington Catholic Herald.

-Walsh was the founding president of the board of the Catholic Home Study Institute which became the Catholic Distance University.
+Walsh was the founding president of the board of the Catholic Home Study Institute, which is today the Catholic Distance University.
 The number of Catholics in Arlington increased from 154,000 to 179,000 under his tenure.

 Bishop of Allentown

-Following the resignation of Bishop Joseph M. McShea, Welsh was appointed the second bishop of the Diocese of Allentown by Pope John Paul II on February 3, 1983.
+Following the resignation of Bishop Joseph M. McShea, Welsh was appointed the second bishop of Allentown by Pope John Paul II on February 3, 1983.
 His installation took place at the Cathedral of St. Catharine of Siena in Allentown on March 21, 1983.
 During his tenure, Welsh established a "Stand Up For Life" campaign to encourage anti-abortion efforts, and frequently joined local abortion protesters for their monthly vigil at the Allentown Women's Clinic in Hanover Township.
 He held workshops on natural family planning and Humanae Vitae for the diocesan clergy.

 Welsh established the first Youth Ministry Office in the diocese and raised $13 million in an endowment campaign for diocesan schools and other educational efforts.
-He was a board member and member of the Executive Committee of the National Shrine of the Immaculate Conception in Washington, D.C.
-Despite his reputation as a conservative, Welsh allowed girls to serve as altar servers at mass, and gained recognition for his work to improve relations between Catholics and Jews.
-He turned his home, a mansion purchased by Bishop McShea and bequeathed to the diocese upon his death, into a center for carrying on his pastoral work.
+He was a board member and member of the executive committee of the National Shrine of the Immaculate Conception in Washington Despite his reputation as a conservative, Welsh allowed girls to serve as altar servers at mass, and gained recognition for his work to improve relations between Catholics and Jews.
+He turned his home, a mansion purchased by Bishop McShea and bequeathed to the diocese upon his death, into a center for pastoral work.

 In 2018, Welsh was included in a report about cover-ups in six dioceses of Pennsylvania of child sexual abuse by priests.
 In the report, there are copies of correspondence with Bishop Leroy T. Matthiesen, referred to retired priest in Matthiesen's diocese as a recovering alcoholic.
 Welsh expressed concerns that the priest continue to be closely supervised.
-In 2002, the priest was arrested for abusing a 15-year old boy.
+In 2002, the priest was arrested for abusing a 15-year-old boy.